tufts-ai-robotics-group/polycraft-novelty-data/README.md

 Visual novelty dataset for the Polycraft domain.

 ## Installation
-If you do not have Pipenv installed, run the following:
+If you do not have Pipenv installed, run the following in Python 3.10:
 ```
 pip install pipenv
 ```